 Notes

 - Young fresh rhubarb is best for this cake but frozen rhubarb will work as well.
 Ideally you still want the rhubarb to be stiff and not flopping.
+To get that bright pink color you will need forced rhubarb but if you can only find late season, natural rhubarb that will still work and be beautiful!

 - In order for the cake batter to mix quickly and evenly, all ingredients need to be room temperature or slightly warm.